Elements-Agency/benjaminjyoung/content/story/howards-hills/index.md

       total: 60
     - id: 694481795
       name: Original Watercolor Painting

+accolades:
+    - Featured in the 1st Annual Juried ActLoCLE Exhibit in Cleveland, Ohio.
+    - Featured in the 2024 Patina Resident Artist Exhibit at Patina Arts Centre in Canton, Ohio.
+    - Featured in the 2025 New Artist Showcase at The Hub Art Factory in Canton, Ohio.
 ---

 In ___Howard’s Hills___, I return home—not only in geography, but in heart.
 Set in the quiet hills of Appalachian Ohio where I was raised, the painting captures a deeply personal and intimate moment: my elderly father making his way across the familiar terrain of our shared past.
 It’s not just a portrait of landscape—it’s a portrait of legacy.